Visit Ventura COVID-19 Reliable Sources

 Movie theaters, museums, zoos and aquariums are now fully open, as are gyms and dance and yoga studios.
 Unvaccinated visitors will be asked to wear masks.

 Can I go to Channel Islands National Park?

 Yes, and Island Packers is running day trips to the Channel Islands, as well as whale watching trips.
-Yes, some things are different.
-For one, there will be limited space — 65% capacity — on the boats to allow for social distancing.
-Happy news — Scorpion Anchorage, on Santa Cruz Island, is now open with a new pier, and whale watching is in full swing.
-From late December through the middle of April, majestic Pacific Gray Whales pass by the Ventura coast.
+Happy news, summer whale watching season is in full swing.
+From June through the middle of September, majestic Blue Whales and Humpback Whales pass by the Ventura coast.
 For more information, please visit Island Packers’ website or call 805-642-1393.
-Perhaps a breath of serenity is what we need.
-Camping is also allowed on the islands.
+Camping is allowed on the islands.
 Please visit the Channel Islands National Park website for more information).
-And, more good news, the Channel Islands National Park Visitor Center is now open again at 25% capacity.
+And, more good news, the Channel Islands National Park Visitor Center is open again.

 How can I learn more about Ventura?

 Please go to our website for more information www.visitventuraca.com.
 You can also use our hotels page to search for midweek hotel discounts.
 If you come to Ventura midweek, you won’t need the web to see that it’s uncrowded.
 You are also welcome to stop into the Ventura Visitors Center, currently open Wednesday through Sunday from 10 am to 4 pm and Saturdays 10 am to 5 pm.